TrimBiggs/calico-ubuntu-vagrant/README.md

 4) Verify environment

 You should now have two Ubuntu servers, each running etcd in a cluster.
-The servers are named ubuntu-0 and ubuntu-1.
+The servers are named ubuntu-1 and ubuntu-2.

 At this point, it's worth checking that your servers can ping each other.

+From ubuntu-1

+    ping 172.17.8.102

-From ubuntu-0
+From ubuntu-2

     ping 172.17.8.101

-From ubuntu-1

-    ping 172.17.8.100

 If you see ping failures, the likely culprit is a problem with the VirtualBox network between the VMs.
 You should check that each host is connected to the same virtual network adapter in VirtualBox and rebooting the host may also help.
 Remember to shut down the VMs with `vagrant halt` before you reboot.